adalkiran/webrtc-nuts-and-bolts/docs/04-STUN-BINDING-REQUEST-FROM-CLIENT.md

 * Validate the STUN packet's integrity via HMAC and fingerprint via CRC32, by "Validate" function [backend/src/stun/message.go](../backend/src/stun/message.go)
 * We only support "Binding Request" message type as incoming STUN packet, because of this, we have only one case.
 * Split the AttrUserName attribute's value with ":", interpret first part as serverUfrag, second part as clientUfrag. serverUfrag represents which Server ICE Agent (conference) the client wants to communicate.
-* While creating UdpClientSocket objects, we specify related ServerUfrag and ClientUfrag (values coming previously by SDP data), so a UdpClientSocket can accept STUN packets which only have the server ufrag value and the client ufrag value it has.
+* While creating UdpClientSocket objects, we specify related ServerUfrag and ClientUfrag (values coming previously by SDP data), so a UdpClientSocket can accept STUN packets that only have the server ufrag value and the client ufrag value it has.
 Because of this, we check these values.
 * If everything is OK, we create a STUN Binding Response packet (by calling "createBindingResponse" function) and send it.
 This means "I accept your request, we can communicate by this channel, send me DTLS ClientHello message".

 <sup>from [backend/src/agent/udpclientsocket.go](../backend/src/agent/udpclientsocket.go)</sup>